BriargateExcel/VBACodeManagement/README.md

 I’ve created code handling routines in my `Personal.xlsb` workbook that allow me to export and import entire collections of modules at once.
 Once your VBA code is in a folder, you can use git or any other change management program to manage your changes.

-My `Personal.xlsb` workbook creates a new element in the Excel ribbon called Add-ins.
+My `Personal.xlsb` workbook creates a new element in the Excel ribbon called Add-ins (https://github.com/BriargateExcel/AddingVBARibbonElements).
 Within that ribbon element, `Personal.xlsb` creates 4 buttons:

 - Create configuration tables
 - Export modules
 - Import modules
 - Make all worksheets visible.
 This isn’t one of the code management buttons but I find it useful to make all the worksheets in a workbook visible with one button click.
-- See https://github.com/BriargateExcel/AddingVBARibbonElements for more information on adding elements to the Excel ribbon

 ![img](./Figures/Code_Management_Ribbon.png)

 **Create configuration tables** populates three tables in a worksheet called “VBA Make File.”
 The first table (modules table) lists all the modules in the workbook and groups them into three groups called All, Common, and Built.
+The groups overlap; a module can belong to more than one group.
 The second table (paths table) specifies the folder where each module group is stored.
 The third table (references table) is a list of all the references in this workbook.
-The import function ensures that all references area properly set.
+The import function ensures that all necessary references area properly set.

 **Export Modules** reads the module and paths tables and writes the selected modules to the selected folder.